hauke96/simple-task-manager/server/README.md

 * `docker-compose up --build stm-db`
 * done

-I recommend to use a docker container for the database.
 The `docker-compose.yml` defines such container, just execute `docker-compose up --build stm-db` to start it.

 ### Initialize database